cbtang01/SOC/README.md

 In xcs.py a new function _action_set_subsumption is added and xcs_original.py is the original xcs.py.
 DARtest is our testing program where a selection from a GUI pulldown menu indicates a binary 1, 0 otherwise.
-The complicated GUI code is not presented here, but the design document of it is in the doc directory.
-The design is for a Petroleum company's community cloud.
+The complicated GUI code is not presented here.

 ## Related Projects
 * Pier Luca Lanzi's [XCS Library (xcslib)](http://xcslib.sourceforge.net/) (C++)